douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 ## L
 * Latina - Latin
 * Latino - Latin
+* Lebeo - Lebbaeus or Thaddaeus
 * Leonardo - Leonardo
+* Let's go through the list, printing each word and translating the Esperanto words:
+* Let's go through the words, printing each and translating those that are Esperanto words:
 * Litova - Lithuanian
 * Litovio - Lithuania
 * Liĥtenŝtejno - Liechtenstein